nikitagambhir/read-processing/README.md

 This will contain the analysis of the mitochondrial genomes for our *Sclerotinia* isolates.
 This is controlled via makefile.

-This is the current structure of the repository as of 2017-02-09 15:30 CST:
+This is the current structure of the repository as of 2017-02-13 15:36 CST

 ```
+|-- bams
 |-- index
 |-- mapped
 |-- mitochondria_genome